 He made his international debut in COLLIDE (2016), with Anthony Hopkins, Nick Hoult, Felicity Jones and Ben Kingsley, followed by a turn in BEN-HUR (2016) by director Timur Bekmambetov.
 He stars opposite Noomi Rapace and Glenn Close in WHAT HAPPENED TO MONDAY (2017), and can be seen with Christian Bale and Oscar Isaac in Terry George’s THE PROMISE (2016), which premiered in Toronto 2016.
 Prior to that, he wrapped THE MUMMY (2017), opposite Tom Cruise and Russell Crowe, and MURDER ON THE ORIENT EXPRESS (2017), opposite Johnny Depp and Michelle Pfeiffer.

-This fall, Marwan will be seen in the lead role in the Netflix spy drama, THE ANGEL., directed by Ariel Vromen.
-He recently wrapped two films: the Dutch film INSTINCT, in which he plays a lead role opposite Carice van Houten (GAME OF THRONES) and Guy Ritchie's live action musical version of the Disney feature ALADDIN, in which he plays the iconic role of 'Jafar’.
+In 2018, Marwan can be seen in the lead role in the Netflix spy drama, THE ANGEL, directed by Ariel Vromen.
+That same year, he wrapped two films: the Dutch film INSTINCT, directed by Halina Reijn and in which he plays a lead role opposite Carice van Houten (GAME OF THRONES), and Guy Ritchie's live-action musical version of the Disney feature ALADDIN (2019), in which he plays the iconic role of 'Jafar’.